Updated: Jul 18

 Melatonin is first made when sunlight interacts with the amino acid tryptophan in the retina, forming the pre-cursor to melatonin, the neurotransmitter serotonin.
 Much like a caterpillar turns into a butterfly, serotonin eventually turns into melatonin.

-This transformation to melatonin happens once serotonin travels through the retinal pathway where it is eventually synthesized in the pineal gland and stored as melatonin..
+This transformation to melatonin happens once serotonin travels through the retinal pathway and is stored in the pineal gland, where it is eventually synthesized into melatonin and stored.
 About 2 hours after darkness arrives, melatonin is eventually released into the bloodstream and the 3 parts of sleep begin to work together as a team.

 Melatonin is mainly produced and restored in 2 stages: